265,725+ Shopify dropshippers are using Debutify. What about you?

-Public health and safety has become the top priority world over.
+Public health and safety have become the top priority world over.
 Economic production has had to take the back seat as we literally fight for our lives.

 As manufacturers, suppliers, and logistics companies continue to suffer disruptions to their operations from the above-mentioned measures, this means that if you own a dropshipping store, your products are very likely to experience extensive delays on their way to your customers.

 China is a major global shipping hub.
-However, even as factories there begin to slowly reopen, many logistics companies have slowed their operations down to trickle, forcing some cargo terminals to shut down due to low volume.
+However, even as factories there begin to slowly reopen, many logistics companies have slowed their operations down to a trickle, forcing some cargo terminals to shut down due to low volume.

 Furthermore, we might never know the old “normal” again.
-One of the World health Organization’s top experts has even revealed that coronavirus is not likely to completely go way, but rather keep resurging in smaller waves.
+One of the World Health Organization’s top experts has even revealed that coronavirus is not likely to completely go away, but rather keep resurging in smaller waves.

 Fortunately for dropshipping, packages don’t pose any health risk to customers.
 The CDC has found no evidence to suggest that this virus has been transmitted through imported goods and packages.